Pseudonaja: Venom

 Brown snakes accounted for 41% of identified snakebite victims in Australia between 2005 and 2015, with 15 deaths recorded from 296 confirmed envenomations—far more than any other type of snake.
 Review of snakebite-related deaths in the National Coronial Information System from January 2000 to December 2016 revealed brown snakes were responsible for 23 of 35 deaths.

 Brown snakes are easily alarmed and may bite if approached closely, handled, or threatened.
 Sudden, early collapse is often a symptom of envenomation by them.
 A prominent effect of envenomation is venom-induced consumption coagulopathy, which can lead to death.
 Renal damage may also rarely occur.

 Other clinical signs include abdominal pain, breathing and swallowing difficulty, convulsions, ptosis, hemolysis, and hypotension from depression of myocardial contractility.
 Notably, brown snake envenomation does not result in rhabdomyolysis.

-The eastern brown snake (Pseudonaja textilis) is the most toxic member of the genus and is considered by some to be the second-most toxic land snake in the world, after the inland taipan (which is also found in Australia).
+The eastern brown snake (Pseudonaja textilis) is the most toxic member of the genus and is considered by some to be the second-most venomous land snake in the world, after the inland taipan (which is also found in Australia).
 The western brown snake is the 10th-most venomous snake in the world.

 Brown snakes can easily harm pet animals and livestock.

-The venom fangs of snakes of the genus Pseudonaja are very short, and the average yield of venom per bite is relatively low — for P. textilis, P. nuchalis, and P. affinis, about 4.0 to 6.5 mg dry weight of venom.
+The venom fangs of snakes of the genus Pseudonaja are very short, and the average yield of venom per bite is relatively low—for P. textilis, P. nuchalis, and P. affinis, about 4.0 to 6.5 mg dry weight of venom.
 Therefore, most of the bites end up without serious medical consequences.
 Despite its toxicity, the smallest Pseudonaja, P. modesta, can even be considered harmless.
 Bites by the bigger species of Pseudonaja, especially P. textilis and P. nuchalis, are known for causing serious toxicosis and fatalities.